 His ignorance and lack of charity are fulling revealed to him by the Second Ghost, both by forcing him to countenance Tiny Tim’s wretched condition, and by introducing him to the personifications of Ignorance and Want – a horrifying revelation that presages the approaching Third Ghost.

-While many claim the story is anti-capitalist – with good reason – it is not, however, pro-socialist or pro-communist: Scrooge doesn’t go on to lobby for more treadmills and more workhouses; instead, he stewards his wealth charitably, using it to help others.
+While many claim the story is anti-capitalist – with good reason – it is not, however advocating an impersonal welfare state that offers government waiting rooms and call centers in place of socially responsible human fellowship and connection.
+Scrooge doesn’t go on to lobby for more treadmills and more workhouses; instead, he stewards his wealth charitably, using it to help others.
 Scrooge doesn’t quit his job, give away all of his wealth, and become a monk; he continues to run his business, but does so with mercy towards his debtors, uses its income to fund charities, and makes sure that his employees have a high quality of life.

 In his assessment of “A Christmas Carol,” Richard Kelly declares Scrooge “one of the great characters of English literature,” noting that as “a complex version of the stage villain of Victorian melodrama, he arouses a curious ambiguity in the reader’s attitude toward him.
 How is it that this cruel, selfish old man has such an appeal to one’s sympathy?
 Is it simply that he is transformed into a generous man at the story’s end?